AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

 ### Task 2: Upload Our Dataset

-In this task, you will upload the manufacturing sensor data to your Azure ML workspace.
+In this task, you will upload the anomaly data to your Azure ML workspace.
 You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 1. On the **left panel**, under the **Data** **(1)** tab, click the **➕ (plus icon)** **(2)** to upload a dataset.